xma711/notebook/software_engineering/git/README.md

 But if the local repo has linked to a remote repo such as GitHub, then one can push the changes to the remote repo.

-What is doing i believe is always merging.
+What is done internally should be always merging.

 When one pull a branch from a remote repo to a local branch, there is a merge.